 Is equity release the best finance option?

 You may have got to the point where you’ve considered downsizing to make use of the sale proceeds.
-You could, for example, move from your home in Bexley to a smaller one in Bexleyheath and use the difference between the sale and purchase prices to consolidate your debts and help ease your financial position.
+You could, for example, move from your home in Bexley to a smaller one in Bexleyheath.
+The difference between the sale and purchase prices could then be used to consolidate your debts and help ease your financial position.
 Aside from having to leave a home you love, though, you may still run into issues with lenders over a new mortgage deal due to your bad credit rating.

 It can be hard to be approved by a lender for other finance options too when you have a bad credit rating.
 If you’re struggling to make monthly credit card payments, for example, a lender will consider that when weighing up your ability to make monthly loan repayments.
 As equity release doesn’t involve monthly repayments, your credit card debts aren’t an issue.

-Whilst fewer options are available with a bad credit history, lenders have varying requirements so it’s worth looking into what else you can apply for, such as an unsecured personal loan or a guarantor loan.
+Whilst fewer options are available with a bad credit history, lenders have varying requirements.
+Therefore, it’s worth looking into what else you can apply for.
+For example, an unsecured personal loan or a guarantor loan.
 Speak with your mortgage broker for expert and impartial advice before making your decision.